Rank 2 Ulrich bundles on general double plane covers: Existence of Ulrich bundles

-Let $\C[x,y]$ denote the coordinate ring of a standard open set in $\P^2$.
+If $x,y,z$ are homogeneous coordinates on $\P^2$ then let $\C[x,y]$ (we abuse notation here and denote the affine coordinates also by $x$ and $y$) denote the coordinate ring of the open set $\{z\neq 0\}$.
 Denote by $f$ the equation $F$ in $\C[x,y]$, similarly, for the other polynomials.
 The inverse image of this open set in $X$ has coordinate ring